git-subtree-dir: external/entt/entt git-subtree-split: fef921132cae7588213d0f9bcd2fb9c8ffd8b7fc

 EnTT as a third party module

-Once this point is reached, the Source
+Once this point is reached, the Source directory should look like this:

 Source